subquery/documentation/docs/subquery_network/introduction/kepler.md

 ### How do I Receive kSQT?

 The supply of kSQT is intentionally heavily restricted and has been airdropped to Node Operators and Ambassadors to help launch the network and show our appreciation for their support.
-For users that did not receive an airdrop, kSQT can be swapped using our [Swap feature](./swap.md).

-Upon the retirement of Kepler, all kSQT can be burnt in exchange for SQT after SubQuery Network launch.
+Upon the retirement of Kepler, all kSQT can be burnt in exchange for SQT after SubQuery Network launch using our [swap mechanism](../token/swap.md).